-Dr Sarvepalli Radhakrishnan Biography, Education, & Contribution in Teacher’s Day
+Dr Sarvepalli Radhakrishnan Biography, Education, & Contributions!

 9 minute read

 Dr. Sarvepalli Radhakrishnan was born in the Indian town of Tirupati (now Andhra Pradesh) on September 5, 1888.
 He was a well-known teacher as well as a recognized academic and politician in India.
 He was from a low-income Brahmin household.
 They excelled in academics and frequently visited universities in Andhra Pradesh, Mysore, and Calcutta.
-He also served as a professor in Oxford and went on to become the Vice-Chancellor of Delhi University and the Vice-Chancellor of Banaras Hindu University as a result of his successful academic career.
+He also served as a professor at Oxford and went on to become the Vice-Chancellor of Delhi University and the Vice-Chancellor of Banaras Hindu University as a result of his successful academic career.

 He wrote various works to spread Indian culture, focusing on the establishment of a caste-free and categorized society.
 Dr. Radhakrishnan was a good philosopher who backed Hindutva in its present form.
 “The Philosophy of Upanishad,” “East and West: Some Reflections,” and “Eastern Religion and Western Thought” are just a few of his well-known works.
 Teacher’s Day is observed on September 5th, which coincides with his birthday.